NitheshSinghSanjay/Phone-locator/README.md

 # Phone-Locator

-# Problem Description

-This project goal is to find location of a phone dropped on the floor from a single RGB camera image.
-This is a regression problem which can be solved using a simple convolution nural network.
-Example of the image is shown below:
+Find location of a phone placed on the floor in a single RGB camera image.
+Use any pretrained neural networks available online or build a simple convolution nural network to predict the center coordinates of the phone.
+Use any DL frameworks/libraries of you choice (Tensorflow, Keras, PyTorch, etc.)

+# Dataset
+Dataset contains 129 rgb images of size 490 x 326 and the labels are in the labels.txt file.
+Each line in the labels.txt contains image path, x center coordinate, y center coordinate: img_path , x , y

+Example of an image from the dataset is shown below:

 <br /> <br />
 <img src="find_phone/0.jpg">
 <br /> <br />
-Left-top corner of the image
+Top-left corner of the image
-is defined as (x, y) = (0, 0), left-bottom as (x, y) = (0, 1), right-top as (x, y) = (1, 0), and finally
+is defined as (x, y) = (0, 0), bottom-left as (x, y) = (0, 1), top-right as (x, y) = (1, 0), and finally
-right-bottom corner as (x, y) = (1, 1).
+bottom-right corner as (x, y) = (1, 1).
 Goal is to find normalized coordinates of the center of the phone.
 In the example above, the coordinates of the phone are approximately (x, y) = (0.83, 0.13).